marier-nico/venv-wrapper/README.md

 [virtualenvwrapper](https://bitbucket.org/virtualenvwrapper/virtualenvwrapper/src/master/) project,
 and it aims to be simpler and more convenient to use.

-A long-term goal of this project is to re-implement the `venv` module (and perhaps eventually the `virtualenv` module as well) in Rust to hopefully speed up virtualenv creation as well.
-Though, the main priority at this time is to add features to match the functionality of the `virtualenvwrapper` project.

 ## Installation

 Coming soon, to [crates.io](https://crates.io/), the AUR, a PPA and homebrew!